Celebrating our rich history — Learning and Planning for Tomorrow

 Offering employment and business opportunities for individuals who are blind and visually impaired and programs that enhance the bottom line for all members to allow them to support their families.
 RSVF is a volunteer organization composed of blind and visually impaired vendors and those individuals who support the Randolph-Sheppard program.

 FCB'S Annual Banquet: hosted by FCB President James Kracht.
-Anthony Stephens current ACB Director of Advocacy and Governmental Affairs American Council of the Blind
+Katie Fredrick ACB Director of Advocacy and Governmental Affairs American Council of the Blind will share her story with us.

 Cecil Edgecumbe’s tunes and more...